ServiceNow Inc. (NOW) – Don’t Believe the Hype: Check The Facts

 ServiceNow Inc. (NOW): Who are the competitors?

-The company’s main competitors (and peers) include Salesforce Inc. (CRM) that is trading -36.30% down over the past 12 months and Oracle Corporation (ORCL) that is 0.34% higher over the same period.
-Synopsys Inc. (SNPS) is -2.14% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Salesforce Inc. (CRM) that is trading -35.23% down over the past 12 months and Oracle Corporation (ORCL) that is 0.46% higher over the same period.
+Synopsys Inc. (SNPS) is 5.68% up on the 1-year trading charts.